ibm-cloud-docs/resiliency/ha-appconfig.md

 The following Architecture Framework provides design considerations and architecture decisions for deploying resilient applications on IBM Cloud Virtual Private Cloud (VPC) infrastructure.
 It covers the following solution aspects and domains:
 - **Networking:** Load balancing, Domain name system
 - **Security:** Data security
-- **Resiliency:** High Availability, Backup and restore, Disaster recovery
+- **Resiliency:** High availability, Backup and restore, Disaster recovery
 - **Service Management:** Monitoring, Logging, Auditing, Alerting

 ![VPC resiliency architecture design scope](images/heat-map-vpc-resiliency.svg){: caption="Figure 1.
 VPC resiliency architecture design scope" caption-side="bottom"}

-The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
+The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.